Demon0no/NetspherePiratesWeb/README.md

 Manage NetspherePirates Accounts through PHP.

 ### Requirements
-Webserver with PHP >=6
+PHP 7 or higher (or for servers where only PHP 5.X is available: https://github.com/paragonie/random_compat )
-or for servers where only PHP 5.X is available: https://github.com/paragonie/random_compat
+PDO compability

 ### Basic Example